mlfoundations/evalchemy/README.md

 ### ⏱️ Runtime and Cost Analysis

-Our framework makes running common benchmarks simple, fast, and versatile!
-We list the speeds and costs for each benchmark that we achieve with our framework for Llama-3-8B-Instruct on 8xH100 GPUs.
+Evalchemy makes running common benchmarks simple, fast, and versatile!
+We list the speeds and costs for each benchmark we achieve with Evalchemy for Llama-3-8B-Instruct on 8xH100 GPUs.

 | Benchmark | Runtime (8xH100) | Batch Size | Total Tokens | API Cost | Notes |
 |-----------|------------------|------------|--------------|-----------|--------|